Driftrotor/Voron-V0-Umbilical-Cover/README.md

 Thai was my solution and has served me well so far.
 My V0 has undergone many maitainence and revovals of the umbilical and it still working as intended.

+The model has two plates availible both with Bowden Tube hole and Without Bowden Tube hole.

 ![Screenshot (126)](https://github.com/Driftrotor/Voron-V0-Umbilical-Cover/assets/94327757/b6d00dae-0dcf-42d1-afb9-71a2f3b84dcb)